finnianr/Eiffel-Loop/doc/Contents.md

 ````
 Logging.set_prompt_user_on_exit (true)
 ````
-The logging object is available in the root class or by inheriting [$source EL_MODULE_LOGGING].
+The logging object is available in the root class or by inheriting [EL_MODULE_LOGGING](http://www.eiffel-loop.com/library/runtime/logging/el_module_logging.html).

 **Logging threads**

-Logging a separate thread just requires that you inherit from [$source EL_LOGGED_IDENTIFIED_THREAD] and make sure the routine `on_start` gets called.
+Logging a separate thread just requires that you inherit from [EL_LOGGED_IDENTIFIED_THREAD](http://www.eiffel-loop.com/library/runtime/logging/concurrency/thread-type/el_logged_identified_thread.html) and make sure the routine `on_start` gets called.
 It will anyway unless you do something to over-ride this routine.

 ````